elgopher/yala/README.md

-# YALA - Yet Another Logging Abstraction
+# YALA - Yet Another Logging Abstraction for Go

 Tiny structured logging abstraction with adapters for most popular logging Go libraries and easy way to roll your own.